Crate training for cretins. (just kidding!)… Crate training made easy

 When the dog gets comfortable enough with the crate to turn around inside it, give him double treats.
 This represents a huge step in comfort and therefore, progress.

 Over the next few days, continue practicing with treats.
-Then, after your dog has had several repeats of first-stage practice, close the door and then give a treat while the door is closed.
+Then, after your dog has had several repeats of first-stage practice, once your pet is inside briefly close the door and then give a treat while the door is closed.
 Open the door, but don’t tell your dog to stay in or go out.
 Let him decide what he wants to do.
 Slowly, again over several days, start to keep the door closed for progressively longer periods of time.
 If your dog likes a stuffed Kong, consider giving him a peanut butter-filled Kong while he’s in the crate.

 As your dog gets to understand the crate idea, try not giving a treat every time he goes in.
 Every other time, every third time – make it a surprise when he gets a treat for going into his crate.